RayKitajima/Rutile/docs/specification.md

 The container provides object cacheing, data persistent and transaction.

 Container-object can be available from ContainerFactory defined in your generated package.
-And connection information can be availalbe in the file generaged <i>APP_NAME</i>Server/<i>APP_NAME</i>Config/<i>APP_NAME</i>Config.js.
+And connection information can be available in the file generated <i>APP_NAME</i>Server/<i>APP_NAME</i>Config/<i>APP_NAME</i>Config.js.
-There is some default information defained, edit it for your env.
+There is some default information defined, edit it for your env.

 You can get container object for each database segment by specifying segment name.
-The other way, you can bind multi-segment or all your segemtns.
+The other way, you can bind multi-segment or all your segments.

 ```javascript
 // specific segment